Troyanovsky/vibe-coding-guide/en/Lesson_2_Tools.md

 **Move to CLI tools or editors** when you're ready to implement and iterate seriously.
 These tools understand context better and can handle the complexity of real projects.

 For most people, I'd recommend starting with **Cursor** as your main development environment (they have free trials, and you can use free models like Gemini 2.5 Flash for simpler projects).
 It hits the sweet spot of being approachable for beginners while still being powerful enough for experienced developers.
 Plus, the learning curve is gentle if you're already familiar with VSCode.
+(Also I do not recommend you get their paid premium plans anymore because of their history of changing plan benefits/pricing.
+You can still use their free trial to get started with vibe coding before migrating to other tools.)

 ## Setting Up Your New Coding Environment